saminacodes/matic-docs/docs/develop/thirdweb.md

 3. Once created, navigate to your project’s root directory and open your project in your preferred code editor.
 4. If you open the `contracts` folder, you will find your smart contract; the contract you see is your smart contract written in Solidity.

    The following code is for an ERC721Base contract without specified extensions.
 It implements all of the logic inside the `[ERC721Base.sol](https://github.com/thirdweb-dev/contracts/blob/main/contracts/base/ERC721Base.sol)` contract, which implements the `[ERC721A](https://github.com/thirdweb-dev/contracts/blob/main/contracts/eip/ERC721A.sol)` standard.
+You can [view the full code](https://github.com/thirdweb-dev/contracts/blob/main/contracts/base/ERC721Base.sol) for this sample contract on thirdweb's GitHub.

    ```bash
    // SPDX-License-Identifier: MIT